 Ultimately we decided to highlight the fact that medical errors are now considered the third leading cause of death.

 This had two main pain points: emotional and financial.
 In addition to the traditional product page, we wanted to utilize the company's new full-width template to create a modern landing page.
 Because there was so much important, sensitive information we wanted to create an additional email nurture path for those interested to learn more but maybe not quite ready to buy.

 After the initial creative meeting I led a whiteboard session to discuss information hierarchy, user journey and digital assets.
 I then created Adobe Xd wireframes, mockups of potential assets in Photoshop, and a detailed flow chart to serve as reference for the team throughout the months-long process of a product launch.

 I both designed and developed all digital assets, using CSS and HTML within SiteFinity and Pardot.

 I previously ran an accessibility test on the site in general and found serious issues, so my goal for new pages was to fix these while still maintaining a consistent feel with the brand.
 I increased the font size, made it darker and tested on an accessbile contrast checker.
 I also made sure images were properly sized and labeled, and that copy was as concise as possible.

-We utilized Proof HQ to navigate the complex highway of medical regulatory approvals before publishing any content.
+We utilized Workfront to navigate the complex highway of medical regulatory approvals before publishing any content.
 Between approvals I was building and testing along the way to ensure there were no major issues once the build was complete.
 After I’d finished, our team tested on various devices and browsers.